HR Newswire sign up

 www.payroll.ca

 Payroll Compliance Practitioner (PCP): The foundation of a career in payroll.
-It provides the compliance knowledge required to process an organization’s annual payroll cycle, effectively communicate payroll information to all stakeholders, and understand the accounting function as it relates to payroll.
+It provides candidates with the legislative content required to keep an organization compliant throughout the annual payroll cycle, effectively communicate payroll information to all stakeholders and understand the accounting function as it relates to payroll.

 Canadian Professional Trainers Association

-Registered Professional Trainer (RPT): Positions in training and development.
-This accreditation program consists of three modules that teach participants how to assess the need for training, develop the material, deliver the content and evaluate the results.
-Those who complete the program are eligible for membership in the Canadian Professional Trainers Association (CPTA) with the RPT designation.
+Registered Professional Trainer (RPT): This accreditation program consists of three modules, which teach participants how to assess the need for training, develop the material, deliver the content and evaluate the results.
+Successful completion of all three modules of this program makes you eligible for membership in the Canadian Professional Trainers Association (CPTA), with the RPT designation.

 Canadian Society of Safety Engineering